 When it comes to active ageing, staying mentally active is just as important as keeping physically fit.
 Exercising regularly can reduce feelings of anxiety and stress, and contribute to better overall cognitive functioning.
-Other cognitive benefits brought about by active ageing activities include reduced risk in memory loss, boosts concentration and energy, and cultivating a sense of mental resilience.
+You can also stay active and exercise your mind while having fun with thinking games.
+Other cognitive benefits brought about by active ageing activities include a reduced risk of memory loss and dementia, boosts concentration and energy, and cultivating a sense of mental resilience.

 Improves Your Quality Of Life

 Even with a healthy lifestyle, we’re not completely immune to physical and mental disabilities.
 It is just a fact of life that our health deteriorates with age.
 In turn, these impairments have been known to decrease the quality of life of seniors.
 Many feel hopeless, isolated, and depressed, as they struggle to feel a sense of joy in their everyday lives.
 Active ageing activities improve your health, reduce the risk of developing diseases, and boosts your mood—all of which can improve your quality of life.
 Staying active can help you live longer and better.

 Over the years, the Singapore government has prioritised and set in place numerous programmes and activities aimed at active ageing for the elderly.

 From stretch band exercises and low impact aerobics to Zumba sessions and K-pop fitness, group exercise sessions are considered a widely common active ageing programme due to its low and moderate intensity that is suitable for seniors from all walks of life.
 Exercising in itself has a wide range of benefits like strengthening the elderly’s musicals and joints, and improving their overall heart health, but exercising in a group can change the entire dynamic.
 Not only does it become a more enjoyable activity for older adults, but it also combats the isolation they may feel as it cultivates a culture of mutual support and social connectedness amongst each other.